-4.3 Engaging and cooperating with other pan-Baltic organisations on a continuous basis
+277 4.3 Engaging and cooperating with other pan-Baltic organisations on a continuous basis

-- Cooperation with industrial and other interests' sectors is a prerequisite of proper and successful MSP.
-Sectors-Their stakeholders/representatives will in future-become increasingly involved in transboundary as well as pan-Baltic MSP processes in future, through active co-operation at national and pan-Baltic level.
-Furthermore they may also be represented within expert groups. - Therefore it is recommended that HELCOM-VASAB MSP WG: - a) will-prepares development and -ensures an update of the- list of relevant sectors that might be involved in pan-Baltic co-operation on MSP, and identifiesy their formal roles, responsibilities and mandates in concrete MSP relevant fields/policies,
+Cooperation with industrial and other interests' sectors is a prerequisite of proper and successful MSP.
+Their stakeholders/representatives will become increasingly involved in transboundary as well as pan-Baltic MSP processes in future, through active co-operation at national and pan-Baltic level.
+Furthermore they may also be represented within expert groups.

+- 282 Therefore it is recommended that HELCOM-VASAB MSP WG: - a) prepares development and ensures an update of the list of relevant sectors that might be involved in pan-Baltic co-operation on MSP, and identifies their formal roles, responsibilities and mandates in concrete MSP relevant fields/policies,
-- b) will runs the process of recognition of each other's competences (sectors and MSP WG) and a concrete cases/issues to be jointly discussed (identification of common goals/interests), - c) monitors on a regular basis major changes in the- work of those sectors relevant for Baltic MSP, - d) will-prepares and ensures an update of the communication strategy of regarding the engagement of different types of sectors into MSP at pan-Baltic level, - e) assigns the responsibility to the VASAB and/or HELCOM Secretariat of co-operating and discussing and developing solution for on concrete issues with sectors at pan-Baltic level (establishing Baltic MSP permanent communication channels for sectors of pan-Baltic scope and magnitude) to the VASAB and/or HELCOM Secretariat and monitors the results.

-4.4 Promoting informal pan-Baltic co-operation of MSP practitioners
+- b) runs the process of recognition of each other's competences (sectors and MSP WG) and concrete cases/issues to be jointly discussed (identification of common goals/interests), - 288 c) monitors on a regular basis major changes in the work of those sectors relevant for Baltic289 MSP, - d) prepares and ensures an update of the communication strategy regarding the engagementof different types of sectors in MSP at pan-Baltic level, - e) assigns responsibility of co-operating and discussing and developing solution for concrete issues with sectors at pan-Baltic level (establishing Baltic MSP permanent communication channels for sectors of pan-Baltic scope and magnitude) to the VASAB and/or HELCOM Secretariat and monitors the results. - 296 4.4 Promoting informal pan-Baltic co-operation of MSP practitioners

-- In parallel to the HELCOM-VASAB MSP WG as well as the EU Member States MSP Expert Group, it is suggested to promote an informal discussion platform on MSP issues for those responsible for developing and implementing maritime spatial plans in their countries (practitioners' level). - The VASAB Secretariat will engage withuse this platform, as well as given projects and other MSP initiatives on MSP at various levels: regional, national, transboundary, and even outside the BSR if appropriate. - In order tTo promote pan-Baltic co-operation on MSP, VASAB Secretariat will facilitate an ongoing, structured process of conducting regular events, to-targeting at fostering information and knowledge exchange and creatinge trust among Baltic Sea MSP practitioners across different initiatives, thereby enhancing future transboundary MSP processes.
+In parallel to the HELCOM-VASAB MSP WG as well as the EU Member States MSP Expert Group, it is suggested to promote an informal discussion platform on MSP issues for those responsible for developing and implementing maritime spatial plans in their countries (practitioners' level).

+The VASAB Secretariat will use this platform, as well as given projects and other MSP initiatives onMSP at various levels: regional, national, transboundary, and even outside the BSR if appropriate.

+302 In order to promote pan-Baltic co-operation on MSP, VASAB Secretariat will facilitate an ongoing, 303 structured process of conducting regular events, targeting at fostering information and knowledge 304 exchange and creating trust among Baltic Sea MSP practitioners across different initiatives, thereby 305 enhancing future transboundary MSP processes.